ntgussoni/ntorres.dev/posts/otra-noticia.md

 ---
 date: 01/02/2020
-title: "Flor de relos"
+title: "Otra noticia"
 description: "Upgrading the version of your libraries can be scary.
 Lets make it easy"
 image: posts/spacex.jpg
 categories:
-  - technology
-  - random
+  - hydroponics
 ---

 Upgrading the version of your libraries can be scary.
 It's even worse when you have a huge project that depends on a framework like Ember.js and a client that will probably kill you if anything goes wrong.